Debra D. Mays

 “I can …”

-I can (as a teacher) help the students gain information on English settlers in the American colonies.
+I can (as a teacher) help the students gain knowledge on factors of production required to produce goods and services.

-Learning Targets For Students: (1) Dictatorship.
-(2) Totalitarian and (3) Authoritarian Government.
+Learning Targets For Students: (1) Fertile Fields (2) Abundant Rainfall and (3) Forests and Minerals

-I can (as a teacher) help the students gain knowledge on the different types of government.
+I can (as a teacher) help the students gain knowledge on the gifts of nature that make production possible

-Learning Targets For Students: (1) Democracy (2) Direct Democracy and (3) Representative Democracy.
+Learning Targets For Students: (1) Electricians (2) Education and (3) Support Personnel

-I can (as a teacher) help the students gain knowledge on pure Democracy.
+I can (as a teacher) help the students gain knowledge on physical and mental efforts that people contribute to the production of goods and services.

-I can (as a teacher) help the students gain knowledge on power used to defend personal wealth and interests.
+I can (as a teacher) help the students gain knowledge on tools used to make other products.

 Instructional Strategies/